ImageMagick/Usage-Markdown/canvas/index.md

 ### Seeding or Repeating a Plasma Image {#plasma_seeded}

 Remember "`plasma:`" can produce areas of near pure black or pure white, or any other color (though it isn't likely to be pure).
-And while it is unlikely you will get a image that is all in one color, it is also a possible outcome.
+And while it is unlikely you will get an image that is all in one color, it is also a possible outcome.
 So when you get a good result you may like to save it, for later re-use.

 Because of this, scripts using plasma images, may like to include options to generate and re-use such randomized images.